 “Look at them, Nicholas.
 You think people like that deserve to live?
 How could they possibly be worth saving?”

 Nicholas raised an eyebrow.
-He could hear the sneer in his companion’s voice, without even needing to see his face – not that he could see it anyway, with the hood over his head.
+He could hear the sneer in his companion’s voice, without even needing to see his face – not that he could see it, with the hood over his head.

 “Not all of them are bad,” he retorted.
-“You’re over-exaggerating somewhat.”
+“You’re over-exaggerating.”

 “I never over-exaggerate,” Krampus said.
 Nicholas saw a shrug beneath the rich, black cloak that hid his entire body.
 “Humanity is full of corrupt, venal beings that live only for themselves.”

 Nicholas shook his head, but didn’t reply.
 What was the point?
 Krampus wouldn’t be convinced; he only heard his own arguments, and anyone who disagreed with him was utterly wrong.
-His mind was like a single-track train track.
+His mind was a single track.

 “What are you thinking?”
 Nicholas asked.
-“You’re planning something, aren’t you?”
+“You’re planning something.”

 “Of course.
 I’m always planning something.
 But today, I’m going to do something about it.”